Rebels with a cause: Can a rebellious art movement heal the trauma of sex abuse?

 KAFF-EINE, 'Black Fucking Crows' (2019) Photo: Artist

-To be fair the Ballarat Council has overlaid a system of checks and balances on the ambitions of its collaborating rebellion-inclined artists in relation to the design and placement of a reflective space to memorialise survivors but the creative projects in effect in its name in recent months risk branding the city for generations to come as a one-time haven for sexual predators and risks the very likelihood of a publicly funded memorial with this to mind.
+To be fair Ballarat Council has laid a process of checks and balances over the ambitions of its collaborating rebellion-inclined artists in relation to the design of a reflective space to memorialise victims of sexual abuse but the creative projects in effect in its name in recent months risk branding the city for generations to come as a one-time haven for sexual predators and risks any wider support of a publicly funded memorial.

 Of course, compassion involves allowing ourselves to be moved by the suffering of others and experiencing the motivation to help alleviate and prevent it.
 But an act of compassion is defined by its helpfulness.
 To this end compassion best has at its heart kindness and perseverance, warmth and resolve and not rage and blame

-Continuous Voices and the City of Ballarat should re-centre its consultation process, bringing together artists with varying perspectives to create a space where ultimately survivors can safely mourn, and perhaps here remember why they did not get the chance in the first place.
+Continuous Voices and the City of Ballarat should re-centre its consultation process to bring together artists to better create a space where ultimately survivors can mourn, and perhaps here safely reflect on why they did not get the chance in the first place.
 Compassion is fundamental to healing but we must be mindful not to add to the trauma of survivors or unfairly stigmatise the city in the process of building a consensus, and a memorial.